Make sure all proposed changes to your schema are safe

 If you've integrated schema checks with your GitHub PRs, the "Details" link in your GitHub check takes you to this same details page.

 Occasionally, schema checks might flag a change that you know is safe.
-For example, you might change an input type's field from nullable to non-null when you are certain that none of your clients ever provides a null value for that field.
+For example, you might change an input type's field from nullable to non-null when you are certain that your clients never provide a null value for that field.

 In cases like this, you can override a flagged change in Apollo Studio from the associated check's details page: